thehq/python-crossbarhttp/README.md

         self.subscribe(subscribe_something, "com.example.event")

+#Key/Secret
+For bridge services that have a key and secret defined, simply include the key and secret in the instantiation of the client.

+    client = Client("http://127.0.0.1/publish", key="key", secret="secret")

 #Exceptions
 The library will throw the following exceptions.
 Note that all exceptions subclass from "ClientBaseException" so you can just catch that if you don't want the granularity.